skycoin/bbs/WORKDIARY.md

 * **DONE** shows what has been implemented (split into days).

 ## TODO
+* Test RPC functionality.

 ## DONE

+### 2017 May 9
+* Implemented adding new posts and threads via RPC.
+However this is not tested.

 ### 2017 May 8
 * Fix bug where we are unable to post to thread.